Skip to content ↓

 Remembrance Day

 The children in Starfish Class remembered the brave soldiers that fought and died in the war.
 We talked about the poppies that people wear to remember the brave soldiers.
 The children decided to make their own poppies to help them remember and say thank you.
+We also observed 2 minutes silence to remember them.

 Autumn